Explore Wild New York

 Fishery Management

-Management Category: Stocked: From Canaseraga Road bridge (County Route 17) upstream to the Dannack Hill Road bridge; the remainder of the stream is wild/uncategorized.
+Management Category: Inland trout Stream, Stocked: From Canaseraga Road bridge (County Route 17) upstream to Dannack Hill Road bridge, a distance of 4 miles.

 Fish Species: